GoSuda

 21}

 As written in the code above, the height has increased.
-Furthermore, it can be observed that the colors have been applied correctly.
-Here, an option is specified to apply different colors to only specific items, indicating that only the first line has a different color applied.
+Also, it can be seen that the colors have been applied correctly.
+Here, a specific option for different colors for certain items has been set, so it can be observed that only the first line has a different color applied.

-Additionally, although there is no significant difference, the Relief method can be used to change the widget border style among flat, groove, raise, ridge, solid, and sunken.
+Additionally, although there is no significant difference, using the Relief method allows changing the widget border style among flat, groove, raise, ridge, solid, and sunken.

 Image Viewer Example